andresgongora/dotfiles-manager/README.md

 You may find specific details about the script in the next section.
 This section only covers the setup process to get stated.

 To install and use my dotfiles, simply clone this repository anywhere you want (recommended under `~/.dotfiles`) with the following command.

 ```sh
 git clone --recursive https://github.com/andresgongora/dotfiles.git ~/.dotfiles
 cd ~/.dotfiles
 ```

-Then, place all the configuartion files you want under `~/.dotfiles/config/` and your "original" configuration files under `~/.dotfiles/dotfiles/`.
+Then, place all the configuartion files (instructions of what to link) and your _original_ files under `~/.dotfiles/dotfiles/`.
 Just have a look at the included examples, it should be straight forward.
 Feel free to delete the examples once you no longer need them.

 Finally, run `symlink.sh` and follow the instructions on screen if prompted.